siddhartha-gadgil/DeptWeb/_seminars/2023/2023-05-22-kiran-kedlaya.md

 ---
 speaker: Kiran S. Kedlaya (University of California, San Diego, USA)
-title: "PROMYS Guest Lecture: Cyclotomic polynomials and roots of unity"
+title: "Cyclotomic polynomials and roots of unity"
 date: 22 May, 2023
 time:  5 pm
 venue: LH-1, Mathematics Department
+series: "PROMYS Guest Lecture"
 ---

 We introduce an important family of polynomials, the _cyclotomic polynomials_,